Racullum/game-suggestion-lookup/README.md

 ## Improvements to be made

-- Make site more friendly to differing display sizes
+- Make site more friendly to tablet/mobile
 - Create backend API to get around CORS issue for production build

 ## License